 top of page

-Gobbling Up Gyunabe: An Introduction To The Japanese Hot Pot Dish From Yokohama
+An Introduction To Gyunabe, The Japanese Hot Pot Dish From Yokohama

 Japanese hot pot, commonly known as sukiyaki, is easy to find in Japan.
 It's predecessor called gyunabe, however, is dying out.
 Dating back to nearly 200 years ago, this Japanese specialty historically reigns from the Port of Yokohama, and I had to try it from its founding city while I was there.
 Below, understand the history of gyunabe and what it is, and how to best take in the Japanese hot pot experience at the infamous Araiya restaurant for its set course meals.